GoogleChrome/web.dev/src/site/content/en/blog/javascript-and-google-search-io-2019/index.md

 5. As soon as possible, a headless Chromium instance renders the page (JavaScript is executed here).
 6. Googlebot uses the rendered HTML to index the page.

 Your technical setup can influence the process of crawling, rendering, and indexing.
-For example, slow response times or server errors can impact the [crawl budget](https://webmasters.googleblog.com/2017/01/what-crawl-budget-means-for-googlebot.html) and links that are only rendered with JavaScript can lead to a slower discovery of these links.
+For example, slow response times or server errors can impact the [crawl budget](https://webmasters.googleblog.com/2017/01/what-crawl-budget-means-for-googlebot.html).
+Another example would be requiring JavaScript to render the links can lead to a slower discovery of these links.

 ## Choose the right rendering strategy for your web app